Xpra-org/xpra/docs/Usage/Authentication.md

 ```shell
 xpra attach tcp://:password@host:port/
 ```
-Since the username is ignored, it can also be replaced with any string of your liking, ie 'foobar':
+Since the username is ignored, it can also be replaced with any string of your liking, ie using `foobar` here:
 ```shell
 xpra attach tcp://foobar:password@host:port/
 ```